 In exceptional circumstances, it may be possible to access the Step into the Void from Chamonix in 20 mins, but this would be truly exceptional.
-20mins is the actual traveling time spent in cable cars and elevators.
+20mins is the actual travelling time spent on cable cars and elevators.
 The reality is, that there are delays between the stages.

 In normal circumstances, expect to take at least an hour.
 In high season, it may take two or three hours to reach the summit of the Aiguille du Midi and to Step into the Void.
 It is smart to take an early lift from Chamonix.

 Ensure you have warm clothing and good shoes, as it gets cold very quickly at 3842m altitude.
 Don’t forget your sunglasses and camera!
 If you get cold or need refreshments, there are a cafeteria and a souvenir shop open all year round.
-In summer, the “3842 Restaurant” invites you for savoyarde specialties.
+In summer, the “3842 Restaurant” invites you for Savoyard specialities.